FerrousOxide/PSU-GEOSC-thesis-template/README.md

 The signature page is omitted (not necessary for format review), but is up on the Dept. of Graduate Studies web page.

+In addition to the LaTeX template, I've included (from http://www.sas.psu.edu/penn-state-thesis-template/) a Word 2011 template, for those who would rather not learn TeX at the end of all things.
+Other formats are available at the link above.

 Best of luck, and please let me know if there are future updates needed!